A review of mechanistic and data-driven models of terrorism and radicalization: Terrorist events as self-exciting processes

 \section{Terrorist events as self-exciting processes}

-One major question in the study of terrorism is whether the risk of future attacks can be quantified, drawing on information gathered from past events and using mathematical modeling, risk management or machine learning methods \cite{SUB13a, DIN17, BUN06, FEI10, SUB13b, MAN13, HAS18}.
+One major question in the study of terrorism is whether the risk of future attacks can be estimated, drawing on information gathered from past events and using mathematical modeling, risk management or machine learning methods \cite{SUB13a, DIN17, BUN06, FEI10, SUB13b, MAN13, HAS18}.
 It is well known that terrorist activity is not entirely random and that a prior attack can temporarily increase the likelihood of another occurrence in its geographical vicinity \cite{LEW12,TEN16}.
-First attempts in this direction are found in early studies of terrorism where various time-series analysis were used to study the frequency of terrorist attacks \cite{HOL87, END93, END00, END02, BAR03, NAG05, END06}, and to explain both the temporal clustering of events and the long quiescent periods in between \cite{MID80, DUG05,LAF09,LAF10}.
+First attempts in this direction are found in early studies of terrorism where various time-series analyses were used to study the frequency of terrorist attacks \cite{HOL87, END93, END00, END02, BAR03, NAG05, END06}, and to explain both the temporal clustering of events and the long quiescent periods in between \cite{MID80, DUG05,LAF09,LAF10}.

-Mathematically the phenomenon of past events acting as catalysts for future ones can be described as a self-exciting temporal point process, also known as the Hawkes process \cite{HAW71,HAW74} which was first introduced to study contagious phenomena and to predict earthquake aftershocks \cite{OGA88,HEL03}.
+Mathematically, the phenomenon of past events acting as catalysts for future ones can be described as a self-exciting temporal point process, also known as the Hawkes process \cite{HAW71,HAW74} which was first introduced to study contagious phenomena and to predict earthquake aftershocks \cite{OGA88,HEL03}.
 Given that social behaviors are often of a contagious nature and transmit through human interactions, a wide range of social activities have been studied as self-exciting phenomena.
-These include committing crimes \cite{SHO08,MOH11}, the sparking of riots \cite{MYE00}, the erupting of political disorder and violence \cite{MID78}, the occurrence of political turnovers \cite{SCH00} and military coups \cite{LI75}, the clustering of suicides \cite{GOU90}, and even the exchange of email messages \cite{FOX16}.
-Within the context of terrorism, self-excitation markers have been found in airplane hijacking incidents during the eighties \cite{HOL86}, and in insurgent activities over the last decade \cite{TEL06, TOW08, BEH12, BRA12}.
-The canonical form of a discrete Hawkes process can be expressed as follows \cite{ LEW12, HAW71, HAW74, OGA88, SHO08, MOH11, HOL86, SHO09}
+These include committing crimes \cite{SHO08, SHO09, MOH11}, the sparking of protests \cite{ GOV81, MYE00, DAV13, BON18}, the erupting of political disorder and violence \cite{MID78, CAM21, BAH24}, the occurrence of political turnovers \cite{SCH00} and military coups \cite{LI75}, the clustering of suicides \cite{GOU90}, and even the exchange of email messages \cite{FOX16}.
+Within the context of terrorism, self-excitation markers have been found in airplane hijacking incidents during the 1980s \cite{HOL86}, and in insurgent activities in the early 2000s \cite{TEL06, TOW08, BEH12, BRA12}.
+The canonical form of a discrete Hawkes process can be expressed as \cite{ LEW12, HAW71, HAW74, OGA88, SHO08, MOH11, HOL86, SHO09}